jidongbsu/cs452-paging/README.md

 1. find the PML4E, check its present bit, which is bit 0 of the entry, if it is 1, then move on to step 2; if it is 0, then we need to call *get_zeroed_page*() to allocate a page for the PDP table, and update the PML4E entry to reflect that this PDP table is present, is writable, is a user page.
 This requires you to change the PML4E's bit 0, bit 1, bit 2 to 1.
 Also, store the physical frame number of the allocated page into the PML4E entry's bit 12 to bit 51.
 2. find the PDPTE, check its present bit, which is bit 0 of the entry, if it is 1, then move on to step 3; if it is 0, then we need to call *get_zeroed_page*() to allocate a page for the PD table, and update the PDPTE entry to reflect that this PD table is present, is writable, is a user page.
 This requires you to change the PDPTE's bit 0, bit 1, bit 2 to 1.
 Also, store the physical frame number of the allocated page into the PDPTE entry's bit 12 to bit 51.
-3. find the PDTE, check its present bit, which is bit 0 of the entry, if it is 1, then move on to step 4; if it is 0, then we need to call *get_zeroed_page*() to allocate a page for the page table, and update the PDTE entry to reflect that this page table is present, is writable, is a user page.
-This requires you to change the PDTE's bit 0, bit 1, bit 2 to 1.
+3. find the PDE, check its present bit, which is bit 0 of the entry, if it is 1, then move on to step 4; if it is 0, then we need to call *get_zeroed_page*() to allocate a page for the page table, and update the PDE entry to reflect that this page table is present, is writable, is a user page.
+This requires you to change the PDE's bit 0, bit 1, bit 2 to 1.
 Also, store the physical frame number of the allocated page into the PDPE entry's bit 12 to bit 51.
 4. find the PTE, check its present bit, which is bit 0 of the entry, if it is 1, then move on to step 5; if it is 0, then we need to call *get_zeroed_page*() to allocate a page for the physical page, and update the PTE entry to reflect that this physical page is present, is writable, is a user page.
 This requires you to change the PTE's bit 0, bit 1, bit 2 to 1.
 Also, store the physical frame number of the allocated page into the PTE entry's bit 12 to bit 51.
 5. return 0.